07947613070

 Wedding Guests in Sheridan Room Morden Park House

-Read More>> This Venue is Ideal for Those Wanting Short Day Wedding Photography.
+Read More>> This Venue is Ideal for Those Wanting Short-Day Wedding Photography.

 Newly-weds Leaving Mordean Park House Wedding Venue

-The newly-weds leave the ceremony room first closely followed by the guests.
+The newlyweds leave the ceremony room first, closely followed by the guests.

 The married couple pose in the hallway of Morden Park House/Merton Register Office

-Often there’s time allowed for a few portraits in the hallway.
+Often, there’s time allowed for a few portraits in the hallway.

 After your Ceremony…